davidfowl/Micronetes/README.md

 # Micronetes

-Micronetes is a local orchestrator inspired by kubernetes that makes developing and testing microservices and distributed systems easier.
+Micronetes is a local orchestrator inspired by kubernetes that makes developing and testing microservices and distributed applications easier.

 This project is broken into 2 loosely coupled components:
 - **The Micronetes CLI** - This is the orchestrator used for development and testing.